AgnosticUI/agnosticui/CONTRIBUTING.md

 ## License

-By contributing your code,, you agree to allow the project owners to license your work under the terms of the [Apache License Version 2.0, License](./LICENSE).
+By contributing your code, you agree to allow the project owners to license your work under the terms of the [Apache License Version 2.0, License](./LICENSE).